odtublockchain-dev/zero-to-full-stack-web3-development/week-2/css-basics-1/README.md

     }
     ```

+  - Learn More:
+    - W3Schools CSS Dimensions: https://www.w3schools.com/css/css_border_rounded.asp

 <br>
 <br>

 - **9- Box Model:** All HTML elements can be considered as boxes.
 In CSS, the term "box model" is used when talking about design and layout.
 The CSS box model is essentially a box that wraps around every HTML element.
 It consists of: content, padding, borders and margins.
-The following image illustrates the box model: [https://www.w3schools.com/css/css_boxmodel.asp]
+The following image illustrates the box model: []

   - ![](./images/box-model.jpg)